 - Just from the butt is the handle guard.
 This gives a smooth and better grip, preventing the knife from slipping off your hands.

-- The third part of a knife’s handle is the tang, and this one extends inside the handle away from the blade.
+- The third part of a knife’s handle and the kitchen shears is the tang, and this one extends inside the handle away from the blade.
 It is referred to as a full tang if it runs the entire length of the knife handle.
 Otherwise, it is called a partial tang if it runs just a portion of the handle.
 The tang gives the knife stability and weight.

 - The other part of the knife handle is the rivets, which are outstanding metal pieces on the handle.
 They can be more visible, some sometimes the designer can opt to hide them.
 Rivets secure the grip between the tang and the handle material and improve on your hold while using the knife.